mgorny/articles/the-ultimate-guide-to-eapi-7.rst

 Those two were pretty much implementation details that inadvertently made it to the variable list.  ``DESTTREE`` used to specify the ``into`` install prefix, while ``INSDESTTREE`` the ``insinto`` directory.
-Historically, there were others like them that have been retroactively removed in the past as they were not being used.
-Now we remove the two remaining variables.
+Historically, there were others like them but they have been retroactively removed in the past.
+Now we remove the two remaining variables after replacing all their uses.

-The replacement for setting the values is to use ``into`` and ``insinto`` functions directly.
-If you wish to limit their scope (i.e. replace ``local INSDESTTREE``), you can run them inside a subshell.
+If you want to set the paths, call ``into`` and ``insinto`` directly.
+If you need to limit their scope, put them in a subshell.

-Getting the previously-set value is not supported.
-If you want to avoid repeating the same path, you can define a helper variable.
-However, I would strongly encourage you to write paths inline for improved readability.
+Getting the currently set path is unsupported.
+If you're trying to avoid repeating the same path multiple times, use a helper variable.
+Or just repeat it for improved readability.

 .. code-block:: bash